 These Whiskeys Are Not Rare and/or Valuable

-Inquiries about these bottles cannot be answered, with our apologies.
+Inquiries about these usually will not receive a response, with our apologies.

 Please note that this page is partly our opinion.
-Collectibles are collectible because of the beliefs of buyers, and we can't know what every single person who wants to collect whisky believes!
+Collectibility is based on the beliefs and desires of buyers, and we can't know how every single whisky collector out there feels about every bottle!

 BLENDED AMERICAN WHISKEY from after 1920

-Is it American and does it say "Blend" or "Blended" on it, and was it bottled during Prohibition or afterwards?
+Is it American and does it say "Blend" or "Blended" on it?
 If so, value is very low.
-Even blended whiskey from before Prohibition is of dubious value, since it's very difficult to know what's actually inside; however, this doesn't scare some people away from seeking it.
+Even blended whiskey from before Prohibition is of dubious value, since it's very difficult to know what's actually inside; however, there is still a collectible market for pre-prohibition blends.

 CANADIAN WHISKY from after the 1930s